 How 3D Printing is Being Used Right Now In Spinal Surgery

-Dr. Andrew Kanawati is an Orthopaedic Spine Surgeon at Westmead Hospital, Sydney, who has developed a special interest in clinical and research uses of 3D printing.
+Dr. Andrew Kanawati is an Orthopaedic and Spine Surgeon at Westmead Hospital, Sydney, with a particular interest in clinical and research uses of 3D printing.
 He has developed several custom 3D printed patient-specific spinal guides to assist in surgery, and uses composite models made of several different Formlabs materials to plan complex surgeries.

 Formlabs User Summit Video Archive